 Stakeholders working with cultural heritage, political negotiation and peace-building have welcomed the initiative presented in November 2020 by Spain´s Ambassador-at-large for Mediation and Intercultural Dialogue at the EEAS/UNESCO Conference.
 An international conference will be held at the end of September in Toledo to launch an international platform that will promote projects in the fields of cultural heritage and conflict resolution, supported by the Junta de Castilla la Mancha and other regional institutions as well as the Spanish Ministry of Foreign Affairs.
 Factum Foundation is proud to join the Centro Internacional Toledo para la Paz (CITpax) and other international partners in this ambitious initiative.
 We believe that the inclusion of Cultural Heritage recording as a tool in conflict resolution represents a significant change in the European Union's approach to the function and value of cultural heritage.
 It can become a key instrument in the quest for conflict prevention and resolution, as stated in the Council Conclusions adopted on 7th December 2020.

-The Toledo Conference will be held to discuss and promote the European Union’s new policy on heritage documentation as part of conflict resolution and demonstrate how cultural heritage can be a valuable tool, not only to change attitudes between actors in conflicts, shifting the emotional religious,and intellectual emphasis, but also enabling mediators and practitioners to achieve more efficient and measurable results.
+The Toledo Conference will be held to discuss and promote the European Union’s new policy on heritage documentation as part of conflict resolution and demonstrate how cultural heritage can be a valuable tool, not only to change attitudes between actors in conflicts, shifting the emotional religious, and intellectual emphasis, but also enabling mediators and practitioners to achieve more efficient and measurable results.

 Transferring skills and technology, one of Factum Foundation’s core missions, places the emphasis on local responsibility and brings with it new skills and new types of employment.
-Digitising the materiality of tangible heritage and the ephemeral nature of intangible heritage is fundamental to preserve culture and enable it to be shared in diverse forms, stimulating interest and building bridges between different groups and communities.
+Digitising the materiality of tangible heritage and the ephemeral nature of intangible heritage is fundamental to preserving culture and enabling it to be shared in diverse forms, stimulating interest and building bridges between different groups and communities.
 The training and the transfer of both skills and technologies to local communities can become a peace-building tool, assisting preservation, creating a local economy, and sharing narratives with a global audience.

 The support of the Ministry of Foreign Affairs, Junta de Castilla La Mancha, Diputación Provincial, Ayuntamiento de Toledo and Universidad de Castilla La Mancha demonstrate the clear commitment of Spanish institutions to make the Toledo Network an international hub for public and private organisations, to work together and acknowledge the importance of culture as a direct means of communication that can help establish dialogue and understand difference, of which Toledo is a powerful symbol.

-Our involvement in the Toledo Network, proposing solutions to demonstrate the critical role of cultural heritage in mediation, peacebuilding, conflict prevention and resolution, underscores Factum Foundation’s continued alignment to the European Union’s new policy on heritage documentation as a tool for conflict resolution.
+Our involvement in the Toledo Network, proposing solutions to demonstrate the critical role of cultural heritage in mediation, peacebuilding, conflict prevention and resolution, underscores Factum Foundation’s continued alignment with the European Union’s new policy on heritage documentation as a tool for conflict resolution.
 For too long Cultural Heritage has been associated with leisure and tourism.
-The move by the EU to use it within the sphere of conflict prevention and resolution places the emphasis on communication.
+The move by the EU to use it within the sphere of conflict prevention and resolution places an emphasis on communication.

 The University of Mosul’s Central Library where over one million books and manuscripts were burnt in 2017 © Luke Tchalenko for Factum Foundation